magneticio/vamp.io/content/documentation/using vamp/v0.9.4/gateways.md

 Routing is calculated as followed:

 1. Vamp will first check for a condition that matches the incoming request.
   _for example, IOS users_
 - If a matching condition is found, Vamp will check the `condition_strength`.
-The `condition_strength` specifies the percentage of traffic matching the condition to target.
+The condition strength specifies the percentage of traffic matching the condition to target.
-  _for example, 10% of IOS users are selected_
+  _for example, 10% of IOS_
-- Finally, if no matching condition was found or the request was not selected for routing based on the `condition_strength`, it will be routed according to the `weight` of **all** available routes.
+- Finally, if no matching condition was found or the request was not selected for routing based on the conditionstrength, it will be routed according to the route weight of **all** available routes.
   _for example, all non-IOS traffic and 90% of IOS users are routed according to route weight_

 {{< note title="Route weights must always total 100%" >}}